 Whilst the RFDS will always be known for its Aeromedical services, primary health care now makes up two-thirds of our daily operations, as a continued emphasis on prevention is vital to see better health outcomes for those that live in the bush.

 From immunisations, health checkups, referrals or management of chronic conditions such as diabetes, cardiovascular illness general lifestyle issues, RFDS primary health services mean there is regular medical assistance when needed for people living and working remote Australia.

-The Flying Doctor provides regular fly-in fly-out General Practitioner, Nursing and Allied Health Clinics to rural and remote communities.
-Whether on a weekly, fortnightly or monthly basis, these clinics provide all services that an individual or family will need, often looking after several generations of a family from birth through to end of life care.
-21,323 Nurse, GP and Dental clinics were conducted across Australia in 2018/19.
+The Flying Doctor provides regular fly-in-fly-out General Practitioner, Nursing and Allied Health Clinics to rural and remote communities.
+Whether on a weekly, fortnightly or monthly basis, these clinics provide all services that an individual or family will need, often looking after several generations of a family from birth through to the end of life care.
+24,889 Nurse, GP, and Dental clinics were conducted across Australia in 2022/23.

 A large proportion of people living in remote and rural Australia do not have access to a regular dental service.
 Recognising the important link between oral health and overall health, the RFDS has established oral health services in parts of remote and rural Australia.
 These services are provided using fly-in fly-out, mobile and outreach deliver models, and funded by state governments, private investments, or the use of donor funds.